Major General Robert Sedgwick [William Sedgwick / Elizabeth Howe]

 m.
 1676, Middlesex County, Massachusetts, Sarah Unknown

-In a letter to Cromwell Robert and Joanna had five children according to .
+In a letter to Cromwell Robert stated that he and and Joanna had five children.
 At his death, she was in England with the children.
 At least one of them returned to Massachusetts, William, whose son Samuel is the common ancestor of a very large group of Sedgwick descendants.

 You can read more about Major General Robert Sedgwick in these references: